Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Experiments

 \textbf{Expt.
-E: Occlusion-Aware Design.} A key benefit of our technique is that we capture both scene variability \textit{and occlusion factors} critical to robust LiDAR design.
-To demonstrate this, we compare our proposed density evaluation to an ablated formulation \textit{without the ray visibility term}, for a fixed-trajectory end-effector tracking setting \cref{fig:figure7}.
-We then sample \textit{distributed LiDAR configurations} as rays from each implicit density, comparing trajectory reconstruction (Fréchet distance) across varying ray budgets.
-Our results demonstrate that our generated occlusion-aware LiDAR systems achieve accurate tracking results with $\sim2\times$ fewer sampled rays compared to distributed systems sampled from the occlusion-naive implicit design density.
+E: Ablations and Additional Baselines.} A key strength of our method is modeling scene occlusion effects through the ray-visibility term, which is critical for robust LiDAR design.
+To illustrate this, we compare our full density formulation against an ablated version without the ray-visibility term for end-effector tracking (\cref{fig:figure7}).
+We sample distributed LiDAR configurations from each density and evaluate trajectory reconstruction accuracy (Fréchet distance) under varying ray budgets.
+Our occlusion-aware designs achieve comparable accuracy with 2$\times$ \textit{fewer rays} than configurations derived from the occlusion-naive density.
+Additional baselines against occupancy-grid modeling (see supplement) highlight the importance of our continuous and visibility-aware implicit density.

-\textbf{Expt.
-F: Real-World Qualitative Evaluation} In practice, our technique leverages simulations of task-specific scene classes to design LiDAR systems optimized for real‐world settings.
-In previous subsections, we evaluate our synthesized LiDAR systems on held-out test sets of objects, trajectories, and scenes; here, we demonstrate the effectiveness of our computationally proposed LiDAR designs when implemented on physical hardware.

-To do this, we evaluate the performance of our synthesized LiDAR systems designed for face scanning (Experiment A) using a real-world optical setup \cref{fig:supp_exptF_1}.
-We emulate our proposed designs with a single-photon avalanche diode module (Micro Photon Devices PDM series) paired with a pulsed laser emitter, enabling timing resolution $\approx50$ps.
-We configure this capture hardware in a confocal arrangement, which co-locates emitter and detector optics, using a two-axis galvanometer scanner (enabling $\pm 20 ^\circ$ deflection per axis $\approx40^\circ$ total field of view).
-The galvo mirrors allow us to precisely steer the pulsed beam to our learned sensor ray directions.
-We record photon-return histograms at each scan position queried by the respective face scanning system designs, and apply learned time gates to isolate the corresponding depth intervals.